deng-gdb/eurostat-gdp/README.md

   - Be aware that this value must be alphanumeric (plus underscores).
 - `variable "registry_id"`.
 The value for this variable specified the name of the Artifact repository that should be created.
   - Be aware that this value may only contain lowercase letters, numbers, and hyphens, and must begin with a letter and end with a letter or number.

+### table_schema.json

+This file contains the structure of the BigQuery table, which will be created inside your dataset during Terraform executions.
+It is a simple json file.

 The guidance regarding the Terraform execution see in the corresponding section:  [Create GCP project infrastructure with Terraform](#create-gcp-project-infrastructure-with-terraform)